U.S. economy creates 313,000 jobs in February; wage growth slows

 Economists polled by Reuters had forecast payrolls rising by 200,000 jobs last month and the unemployment rate falling to 4.0 percent.
 Average hourly earnings had been expected to increase 0.2 percent in February.

-U.S. Treasury yields rose as investors focussed on the robust payrolls number.
+U.S. Treasury yields rose as investors focused on the robust payrolls number.
 The dollar .DXY slipped against a basket of currencies.

 The employment report suggested the economy remained strong despite weak consumer spending, home sales and industrial production and a wider trade deficit in January that prompted economists to lower their first-quarter growth estimates.